50 celebrities with a history of protest

 Much of the music by Joan Baez is rooted in activism, counterculture, and protest.
 Baez has been politically active for several decades since the beginning of the civil rights movement and has written and performed songs for marches and protests, with her most famous track being “We Shall Overcome.”

 Actress Daryl Hannah, known to audiences for her roles in “Casino” and “Kill Bill,” has been an environmentalist for most of her life and has been arrested multiple times at protests.
 One such instance had her protesting the development of farmland and handcuffing herself to a tree.
-A more recent demonstration in 2013 had her handcuff herself to the White House gates to protest the Keystone Pipeline.

 You may also like: Can you answer these real 'Jeopardy!' questions about TV shows?